Sarohia94/Project-2-History-Quiz/README.md

 ### Colour Scheme
 This was obtained from the [Coolors](https://coolors.co/) website.
-The colours used for text are #78290F and #114411 as they stand out against the background image and nicely complement eachother.
+The colours used for text are #78290F and #114411 as they stand out against the background image and nicely complement each other.
 The containers for the quiz and scoreboard and the buttons use #B6BEBF and #F3F3F4 which provides a clean look against the background image used.
 ![Colour palette for the website](docs/colourpalette.png)